Mitch Tambo

-Mitch Tambo is an Australian singer and songwriter who self-released his debut EP in 2016.
-In 2019, he reached the final of the ninth series of Australia's Got Talent and garnered national attention.
-In November 2019, Tambo was signed to Sony Music Australia.
+Mitch Tambo is an Aboriginal Australian singer, songwriter and political activist, who self-released his debut EP in 2016.
+In 2019, he reached the final of the ninth series of Australia's Got Talent and garnered national attention for his bilingual version of "You're the Voice", in Gamilaraay and English.
+In November 2019, Tambo was signed to Sony Music Australia, but left the label in 2024.
+In July 2024, he released the instrumental album Tambo Jamz Vol.1.

-Career
+Early life

-Tambo was born in Sydney and moved to Tamworth when he was 18 months old.
-Tambo says his mother Roz Parker empowered him to embrace his Aboriginal Australian (Gamilaraay) culture and identity, while his Aunty Bernadette Duncan helped him revive his language.
-Tambo said "My mum has been my greatest influencer, period.
-When it comes to culture, she empowered and encouraged me 1000 per cent to dive in and never look back.
-She's seen the power in it and what it's done for my spirit."
+Mitch Tambo was born in Sydney and moved to Tamworth when he was 18 months old.
+He says his mother, Roz Parker, empowered him to embrace his Gamilaraay culture and identity, while his Aunty Bernadette Duncan helped him revive his language.

 In 2010, Tambo travelled to Rome for the canonisation of Mary MacKillop.
-In 2013, Tambo hosted children's TV series Muso Magic Outback Tracks; a production which showcases and highlights positive stories in remote Aboriginal communities.